OHI-Science/OHI-website/content/news/raster_to_terra.md

 max value   :                      1
 ```

-Note that the resolution is 0.5 meters.
-We want to up-sample this raster to increase the resolution to that of the fishing raster, which is 0.01 meters.
+Note that the resolution is 0.5 degrees.
+We want to up-sample this raster to increase the resolution to that of the fishing raster, which is 0.01 degrees.

 In order to multiply these `spatRasters`, we first want to interpolate the bottom trawling proportion raster as accurately as possible.
 This interpolation takes 2 steps: